 ELIOT ANSWER: ELIOT lacks sufficient information and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.

-Wherefore

-GUL – we want to deny their request for d & e below to paid from the insurance policy or EIB or beneficiaries as the fees should be born only by Tescher & Spallina (or whoever withdrew as counsel) TSB, Simon Law Firm and David Simon directly.

-ELIOT

-“WHEREFORE, counter- and third-party plaintiff Jackson National Life Insurance

-Company respectfully requests pursuant to 28 U.S.C.
-1335 that this Court enter an Order:

-d.
-That Jackson be awarded actual court costs and reasonable attorneys’ fees

-Incurred in connection with this interpleader action to be paid out of the admitted liability deposited by it with the Clerk of the Court; and

-e.
-That Jackson be granted such other and further relief as this Court deems just and appropriate.”
+ELIOT shall not be liable to Jackson for any fees or any type of damages.

+RELIEF

-ELIOT prays:
+WHEREFORE, ELIOT prays that:

-Even if this court comes to the conclusion that Jackson should be paid attorney fees, then these fees should be paid by TSPA, TESCHER, SPALLINA, TED, Simon Law Firm (“SLF”), David Simon (“D. SIMON”), Pamela Beth Simon (“P. SIMON”) and Adam Simon (“A. SIMON”) directly, as all these costs have resulted from the allegedly fraudulent and illegal acts of TSPA, SPALLINA, TESCHER, TED, P. SIMON, SLF D. SIMON and A. SIMON, in attempting to convert the Policy proceeds through an alleged Fraud on this Court and fraud on the true and proper beneficiaries of the Policy(ies).
+Even if this court comes to the conclusion that Jackson should be paid attorney fees, then these fees should be paid by TSPA, TESCHER, SPALLINA, TED, Simon Law Firm (“SLF”), David Simon (“D. SIMON”), Pamela Beth Simon (“P. SIMON”) and Adam Simon (“A. SIMON”) directly, as all these costs have resulted from the allegedly fraudulent and illegal acts of TSPA, SPALLINA, TESCHER, TED, P. SIMON, SLF D. SIMON and A. SIMON, in attempting to convert the Policy(ies) proceeds through an alleged Fraud on this Court and fraud on the true and proper beneficiaries of the Policy(ies).

-ELIOTbe paidP(ies) after a “court order” determining the beneficiaries is made.
+ELIOT and his children be paid their legal share of the Policy(ies) proceeds as beneficiaries after a “court order” determining the beneficiaries is made.

-u should ELIOT or other beneficiaries or interested parties or any other party.
+under no circumstances should ELIOT or other beneficiaries or interested parties be made liable for attorney fees or any other damages to Jackson or any other party.

 bonding be required if this Court finds that Abuse of Process has occurred in the filing of this Lawsuit.

-Jackson should not pay the Policy proceeds to this Court registry at this time until all beneficiary disputes are wholly resolved by a court of law.
+Jackson should not pay the Policy(ies) proceeds to this Court registry at this time until all beneficiary disputes are wholly resolved by a court of law.

 this Court should not release Jackson from the remainder of the proceedings, as their interest in Heritage makes them a party to this suit and any damages, which may result from their actions or those of Heritage’s are still unknown, and so it would be prudent to leave them in at the present time.

-this Court demand all parties release all insurance policy records, trust documents and any other information regarding the Policy(ies) or any other insurance or other contracts held to ELIOT immediately so that he may better prepare pleadings for this Lawsuit as he has been denied all such records and information to this point, and,
+this Court demand all parties release all insurance policy(ies) records, trust documents and any other information regarding the Policy(ies) or any other insurance or other contracts held to ELIOT immediately so that he may better prepare pleadings for this Lawsuit as he has been denied all such records and information to this point, and,

-leave to amend this Answer and Cross Claim.
+leave to amend this Answer.

-Counter Complaint
+CROSS CLAIM / COUNTER CLAIM

 INTRODUCTION

-ELIOT Cross Defendant Ted Stuart Bernstein (“TED”)Pamela B. Simon (“P. SIMON”), David B. Simon (“D. SIMON”)Adam Simon (“A. SIMON”) The Simon Law Firm (“”)Tescher & Spallina P.A. (“”), Donald Tescher (“TESCHER”)Robert Spallina (“SPALLINA”)IantoniIANTONIFriedsteinFRIEDSTEIN, S.T.P.
+ELIOT brings this cross claim under FRC Rule 13(g) against the Cross Defendant Ted Stuart Bernstein (“TED”) and requests this court under FRC Rule 19 to add Pamela B. Simon (“P. SIMON”), David B. Simon (“D. SIMON”), Adam Simon (“A. SIMON”), The Simon Law Firm (“SLF”), Tescher & Spallina P.A. (“TSPA”), Donald Tescher (“TESCHER”), Robert Spallina (“SPALLINA”), Jill Iantoni (“IANTONI”), Lisa Friedstein (“FRIEDSTEIN”), S.T.P.
 Enterprises (“STP”), S.B.
-Lexington, Inc. Employee Death Benefit Trust (“SBI”), SB Lexington, Inc. (“SBL”), National Service Association, Inc. (of Florida) (“NSA”), National Service Association, Inc. (of Illinois) (“NSA2”) Third Party DefendantsC
+Lexington, Inc. Employee Death Benefit Trust (“SBI”), SB Lexington, Inc. (“SBL”), National Service Association, Inc. (of Florida) (“NSA”), National Service Association, Inc. (of Illinois) (“NSA2”) and John and Jane Doe’s to this case as additional Third Party Defendants and further requests this Court to: